Dartford railway station: Connections

+London Buses routes 96, 428 and 492, Arriva Kent Thameside routes 414, 477 and 480, Fastrack routes A, AZ and B and Go-Coach routes 429, D1 and D2 serve the station.

 Concessionary and electronic ticketing

 Oyster and contactless bank cards

 Dartford entered the TfL zonal Oyster/contactless system on Sunday 6 September 2015, in Zone 8.
 Whilst season tickets, daily capping and contactless weekly capping are set at standard Zone 8 levels, single fares from Dartford are lower than "standard" Zone 8 fares.

 This followed Southeastern agreement to seek to bring Oyster/Contactless PAYG to Dartford by 31 January 2016 as part of the 2014–2018 franchise extension.

 Passenger representation

-Dartford Rail Travellers' Association campaigns for improvements across the seven railway stations in the Dartford area - Dartford, Stone Crossing, Greenhithe for Bluewater, Swanscombe, Ebbsfleet International, Longfield and Farningham Road.
+Dartford Rail Travellers' Association campaigns for improvements across the seven railway stations in the Dartford area – Dartford, Stone Crossing, Greenhithe for Bluewater, Swanscombe, Ebbsfleet International, Longfield and Farningham Road.
 The group operates through social media on Facebook and Twitter.